-- Research in the School is funded by a diverse range of external funding bodies, including the NERC, the European Union, the European Research Council, charities (The Leverhulme Foundation; Esmee Fairbairn), Defra and the Royal Society.
+- Research in the School is funded by a diverse range of external funding bodies, including the NERC, the European Union, philanthropic charities (e.g. The Leverhulme Foundation; Esmee Fairbairn Foundation), Defra and the Royal Society.

 - The School hosts the Evolution MegaLab, an innovative project bringing evolution into classrooms and iSPOT aiding the identification of organisms worldwide.

-- Members of the discipline regularly publish in high-impact journals such as Science, Nature, PNAS and other specialist journals.
+- Members of the discipline regularly publish in high-impact journals such as Science, Nature, PNAS and Proceedings of the Royal Society.

 The ecosystems labs are an integrated resource supporting the work of the Ecosystems and Sustainability area.
 Instrumentation has been built up over several years and are housed in the Ecosystems Laboratory building.

 Facilities include a controlled environment laboratory for monitoring model ecosystems.
 A set of controlled environment cabinets (4 Snijders Microclima 1750) allow for programmable lighting, temperature to below 0ºC, humidity levels and CO2 control to sub-ambient levels as well as fumigation with pollutants such as ozone.